chrisnoonan98675/site/xl-release/how-to/create-custom-task-types.markdown

 ![Task status line](../images/task-status-line-1.png)

-The `task.schedule(pollingScriptPath)` call lets XL Release know that after the current script is finished, the polling script should be executed periodically.
+The `task.schedule(pollingScriptPath)` call lets XL Release know that after the current script is finished the task does not finish yet.
+Instead another script should be executed after a delay.
 You must pass the path to the script in the method argument.
 You can also specify an interval `task.schedule(pollingScriptPath, 2)` that will be used instead of the default one.

 To fail the script, use `sys.exit(1)`.